zzak00/nlp_with_transformers_visualizations/chapter3.md

 | **Phones** | 2 | 20|

-Let's now calculate the attention matrix and focus only on the word **"apple",** which was initially associated more with fruites than technology.
+Let's now calculate the attention matrix and focus only on the word **"apple",** which was initially associated more with fruits than technology.

 ![figure 6](visuals/chap3visuals/softmax.png)